dchasepdx/tomatoes/README.md

 A simple script to grab rotten tomatoes ratings from all movies of a certain genre.
 To run the script:
 1. `git clone` the repo and `npm install` to install dependencies.
 2. in `main.js` change the url string to find all movies in your chosen genre.
 Look for `genre=10` query parameter.
+Change that number to select a different genre.
 3. genres correspond with a number as follows:
   ```
   Animation = 2